AeroKir/places-in-Ukraine/README.md

 # places-in-Ukraine
-Database of Ukrainian cities and villages, containing Ukrainian and Russian names
+List of settlements of Ukraine in JSON format.
+Includes translation of the name in Ukrainian and Russian, as well as geographical coordinates of settlements